 Security is not always needed for mezzanine financing, as the lender can receive equity in the company through certain lending conditions in the arrangement or if the borrower.
 Therefore, in many cases, the borrowing company needs to put up little additional security.

-However, in other cases, mezzanine finance providers may require additional collateral or personal guarantees.
+However, in other cases, UK mezzanine finance providers may require additional collateral or personal guarantees.
 This depends on the individual circumstances of the finance application.

 Find your business

 - Working capital finance